tylerbutler/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

         **Example**

-        This example illustrates a valid value for the WorkflowTypes property.
+        This example illustrates a valid value for the Workflows property.
 In this example, two workflow types are specified, one for ``Submit`` and another for ``Assign``.

         ..  literalinclude:: /_fragments/schemas/workflow_type_array_example.json